 Each year we bring 3 to 4 major releases, which brings the number of features over 70.
 Here, a number of the most important features are mentioned.

-BizTalk360 comes with very sophisticated security mechanism.
+BizTalk360 comes with a very sophisticated security mechanism.
 Customers will be able to control things like providing read-only access, restricting users to certain applications, etc. BizTalk360 also audits all the activities performed by the support user.
 For example, if someone stops a host instance, that action is recorded.

 BizTalk360 also comes with full monitoring capabilities required to keep the environment healthy.
-For example, if a send port goes down or if you are not receiving the volume of messages you expect, and so on, it will send notifications via email, SMS etc.
+For example, if a send port goes down or if you are not receiving the volume of messages you expect, and so on, it will send notifications via email, SMS, etc.

-BizTalk360 provides advanced knowledge base management system where all your operational challenges can be documented.
+BizTalk360 provides an advanced knowledge base management system where all your operational challenges can be documented.
 The system will match the appropriate documentation at run time and make it visible.

 Architecture of BizTalk360